pedrodlp/bobaflix/README.md

     Thinking about pagination…

-    I have two options in my mind atm:

-    1. Proper, make the table know how many pages we would need to display all results for the query and load as user moves through pages. (yelp api supports `limit` and `offset` params, AND gives a `total` so we know how many results we can expect from a first call)
+    I will make the table know how many pages we would need to display all results for the query and load as user moves through pages. (yelp api supports `limit` and `offset` params, AND gives a `total` so we know how many results we can expect from a first call)

         In simple terms:
         Frontend: Asks for desired page or offset/limit to the backend.

         Backend: Pass those params to the yelp api and return results to frontend.

-    2. Quick and dirty is to just load all results and send to frontend and just have “pagination” in the table view.
-THIS WOULD BE ONLY IF I AM RUNNING OUT OF TIME.

     ### Random comments

+    - Planning and preping time spent 1 hour.
     - Decided to go with axios instead of the yelp api package.
     - Cant live without hot reload!
-    - time spent on BE so far and first project pause 1 hour
+    - time spent on BE so far and first project pause after 1.5 hours
+    - Made it to the 4h mark, FE and BE look very good.
+    - I have a pending bug: after asking the yelp api for more results with an offset >230 it returns a 400
+    - Search filtered by distance is very loose, but that is on yelp side.
+Could verify data and crop results.